One-Pot Bibimbap for a Busy Cook

 If you have ordered bibimbap at a Korean restaurant, fallen in love with it, and looked up its recipes online, most of them may not have been inviting enough for you to try out.

 I love shortcuts to complicated procedures.
 It is my thing to figure them out.
-To me, it is a fun game to play against the status quo.
+Perhaps it is coming from my long-time training as a biochemist.

 Are you ready to cook your own simple version of bibimbap?

 Ingredients for 4-6 servings